Dress Code, Etiquette & Course Care

 - Tailored shorts (including skirts for ladies).

-- Men with shorts must wear either long socks or short socks, in plain white.
-Adornment with Golf Club monogrammed or brand name logos are permitted.
+- Men / Women with shorts / skirts must wear either long socks or short socks

 - Men’s shirts MUST be worn tucked in.